imaculate/OSSimulation./README.txt

 Author: Imaculate Mosha

-Date: 1st March 2015
+Date: 24th March 2015
-Name: A simple student database assignment.

-+interupts

-+system timer

-+trace.

-+when is CPU.execute
-execute

-+assert in KernelImpl

-change the linkedlists to queues.

-+graphs
-+explanation+
+Name: An Operating System Simulator.

 Description:
-This assignment is written to in responce to answer assignment question to create a simple database using c++.
+This assignment is written to in responce to answer assignment question to create a program that simulates an operating system.
+It has a CPU, Kernel , Timer and IO Devices as explained in the instructions.
-It prompts the user for data which will be inserted into a vector of student objects.
-When the user chooses to save to database from the menu , the values from the vector are saved to a text file (database.txt).
-One assumption has been made that the records entered are not too many that they can all fit into a vector.

-Instructions: Extract the tar file.
+Instructions: Extract/unzip the compressed file.
                Navigate to the destination folder from the command line.
-Enter make run.
-	A menu of options appears, select 1 to enter add entry to database, 2 to read from databse , 3. to save to database,
-   4. to display a students data and 5. to grade a student.
+               Compile with the command make.

+               Run Simulation [configfilename] [slicelength] [contextswitchingoverhead]

 List of files:

-functions.h -header file for functions.cpp
-functions.cpp -file containing functions called by the driver. program.cpp -driver file for the program student.h -header file for student struct
+All the files given for the assignment , in addition to the following:
+1. KernelImpl.java - implements kernel interface
+2. CPUImpl.java - implements CPU interface
+3. SystemTimerImpl.java - implments SystemTimer interface
+4. IODeviceImpl.java - implements IODevice interface.
-Makefile - used to run the program.
+5. Simulation.java - driver for the program.
+6. Process.java -implements the ProcessControlBlock interface

+Explanation:
+The Simulator works on the test cases as required by the assignment.